 As a member of CASDA, you will become aligned with a coalition of organizations, groups and individuals that has come together to provide a strong collective voice toward a national shared leadership movement.
-It is imperative that we work together to create a greater voice for the Autism community in Canada.
+It is imperative that we work together to improve outcomes for Autistic Canadians and their families.

 Benefits of Membership

 - The ability to advocate with a strong, collaborative, unified voice through participation in a national shared leadership movement.

 - An optional public profile on materials supporting the work of CASDA and on CASDA’s website.

 - Staying connected and receiving regular updates through the CASDA’s newsletter.

 Membership is open to organizations and individuals that abide by the spirit of the vision and goals of CASDA and agree in principle and practice to the Statement of Agreement (below).

 CASDA is a group of organizations and individuals that share the common belief that Canada’s Federal Government needs a National Autism Strategy.
 The Board of Directors is dedicated to representing and working on behalf of CASDA’s members to ensure issues of mutual importance are being brought to the attention of our Federal Government.

 The vision of CASDA is that all Autistic Canadians Autism have full and equal access to the resources they require to achieve their full potential.

 The goals of CASDA are to:

 - Guide a National Autism Strategy with a collective and consistent message;

 - Work with the Federal Government to provide a strong, collaborative voice of input into the development of a National Autism Strategy;

 - Ensure the successful implementation of a National Autism Strategy that addresses identified needs;

 Step 1 – Identify the type of membership you want to purchase

 This paid membership is available to Canadian organizations whose mandate supports autism and is incorporated as a charity and/or not-for-profit organization.
-Organization Members will have voting privileges.
+Organization Members have voting privileges.

-This paid membership is available to individuals and organizations that would not be considered for organization members, likely because they are for-profit or are not incorporated.
-Community Members will have voting privileges.
+This paid membership is available to all individuals as well as organizations that would not be considered for organization members (likely because they are for-profit or are not incorporated).
+Community Members have voting privileges.